mcfadden8/Development-Containers/toss4-spheral-gcc13/README.md

 mpicxx --version # OpenMPI with g++ 13
 ```

+VSCode is configured to use GCC 13 for IntelliSense.

 ## SSH Agent Forwarding

 SSH agent is forwarded from the host, allowing you to: